os-admin-with-ansible/os-admin-with-ansible/README.md

-# OpenStack Administration with Ansible (Tenative Release March 2016)
+# OpenStack Administration with Ansible (Scheduled Release is March 2016)
 ## Completed playbooks and roles from the OpenStack Administration with Ansible published book
 ### To Buy the Book - open for pre-order now
 https://www.packtpub.com/virtualization-and-cloud/openstack-administration-ansible